EBIO5460Spring2024/class-materials/05_3_R_on_server.md

 `nohup` stands for "no hang up" and redirects output to the file `nohup.out` by default.

 You can now logout as usual and the process will keep running.
 If you omit `nohup` the process will quit on logout.

-You could possibly try adding `--slave` (might suppress the output) - I have never tried this.

 ### Variation 3
 What I use most of the time